 Being a parent of a child with a developmental disability or other special needs can be challenging without additional obstacles.
 But when an educational facility or other institution fails to live up to their obligation under the law, you need a place to go to get the support you need.
 Attorney Stuart M. Nachbar uses the legal system to defend the rights of children with special needs.
-If your child has a developmental or emotional challenge, Stuart M. Nachbar, Esq. can ensure that they have every advantage that they’re entitled to under the law.
+If your child has a developmental or emotional challenge, Law Office of Stuart M. Nachbar can ensure that they have every advantage that they're entitled to under the law.

 On May 17, 1954, the United States Supreme Court decided the landmark case of Brown v Board of Education.
 In that case, the Court determined that segregated schools were inherently unequal and deprived students of equal treatment under the law.
 This was the true beginning of a revolution in the field of Education Law.
 This was because the Court stated that the segregation of children of similar age and qualifications causes feeling of inferiority in their social status and community.
 This led to families with children with disabilities filing suit against their individual school districts for segregating their children based on the children's disability.

 Since that time (fifty-eight years ago), our government has implemented the Elementary and Secondary Education Act of 1965, Public Law 94-142 (Education for all Handicapped Children Act of 1975), the No Child Left Behind Act of 2001 and the Individuals with Disabilities Education Improvement Act of 2004.
 Each of these pieces of legislation have helped to create the system that allows all children to have a fair, equal and significant chance at a proper and appropriate education.